HISTORY OF OCTOBER 10: 42 DAY

 Douglas Adams was famous for creating The Hitchhiker’s Guide to the Galaxy, a comedy science fiction series.
 First, it was available as a radio broadcast on BBC, but later adapted to several novels, a TV series, a feature film, and a video game.

 His trilogy of 5 books, plus a 6th posthumously, features an episode where our protagonist posits a question to the computer “Deep Thought,” which spends 7.5 million years calculating.
 Such an incredibly simple and succinct answer to an amazingly profound question leaves one wondering what the answer “42” means.
-He gets the answer
+He gets the response:

 “What do you get if you multiply six by nine?”